 On the face of the SEGA Game Gear you have a standard D-pad, a Start button and A & B action buttons.
 There is a power light located on the left side of the screen and below that to the left is the mono speaker.

 On the top of the machine we have a headphone jack, a volume control dial.
-This dial will control the headphone volumn and the system volume when headphones aren’t used.
-Next to those is an extention port which is used for the Gear-to-Gear link cable, allowing two SEGA Game Gears (with two copies of a game) to play head-to-head.
+This dial will control the headphone volume and the system volume when headphones aren’t used.
+Next to those is an extension port which is used for the Gear-to-Gear link cable, allowing two SEGA Game Gears (with two copies of a game) to play head-to-head.
 This port came with a little plug for when it wasn’t used.
 We then have the cartridge slot, the power switch and an AC Power Port which was for the SEGA Power Supply MK-2103-1.

 On the back of the SEGA Game Gear are the two battery compartments, located on the left and right sides.
 There are two battery pack covers, one for each side.
-These guys are often missing from units and they are contured to each side, so if you look for a replacement make sure you get both sides as they are not interchangable.
+These guys are often missing from units and they are contured to each side, so if you look for a replacement make sure you get both sides as they are not interchangeable.

 On the bottom there are two clip areas that are used for the Game Gear Carrying Strap that came with the unit.

 The SEGA Game Gear has a very nice selection of games.
 You can find most of the SEGA Genesis titles available for the Game Gear including the Sonic series, Streets of Rage, Road Rash, Madden and many more.
 Also, as the SEGA Game Gear is basically a portable SEGA Master System, you can access and play the entire Master System game library with the addition of the SEGA Master System Converter.